lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 ![
 Figure 8.4B.
 We put a one in the box that corresponds to the actual character state and zeros in all others.
+Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
 ]({{ site.baseurl }}/images/figure8-4B.png)